 After graduation, I returned to DC with a bound collection of lecture notes covering all of the acts we'd reviewed, and a knapsack full of tools and handmade supplies that I'd used for practice and performance.
 Unless you knew where I'd been, the contents of my 'sideshow bag' would have seemed awfully suspicious: a mousetrap, sterile wipes, several 40-penny nails, a wire coat hanger stretched into a narrow loop, mouthwash, several practice torches made from snips of coat hanger and cotton tshirts, a length of rubber tubing, scouring pads for smoothing metal edges, and a handkerchief that reeked of lamp oil and Coleman camping fuel.

-the second most appealing act, but I was faced with the lack of a good practice space.
+When I got back, I had to make a decision about my priorities.
+Clearly, sword-swallowing was my main goal.
+I set the stretched coat hanger and mouthwash out since those would be my main practice tools.
+Fire performance was the second most appealing act, but I was faced with the lack of a good practice space.
 Even using the smallest torches constructed out of an 8" piece of metal and a swath of cotton could produce a flame that would blacken the ceiling of my apartment; indoor practice was out of the question, and I didn't know how my neighbors would react to the sight of me prancing about in the courtyard behind my apartment, spitting flame and waving torches.

-t hanger) with non-flavored Listerine and rinse in hot water.
+- Wash down practice 'sword' (the coat hanger) with non-flavored Listerine and rinse in hot water.
 The coat hanger had been scoured of any rough edges or paint, and had been pulled into a narrow diamond shape, approximating that of an actual blade.

 - Assume the correct posture: legs firmly planted, back straight, head tilted nearly straight back, eyes fixed to ceiling, mouth wide open.